-Join Matt Hester for an in-depth discussion in this video Overview of the deployment process, part of Deploy Windows 10 with Microsoft Deployment Toolkit 2013.
+Join Matt Hester for an in-depth discussion in this video Overview of the deployment process, part of Learning Windows 10 Deployment with Microsoft Deployment Toolkit 2013.

 - Depending how familiar you are with deployment technologies and processes, they've been around for years and we're really going to take a look at how we can do those types of things with Microsoft technologies.
 And the great thing about most of the tools that you're going to see in this chapter as well as throughout the entire course, they're all free.
 And the nice thing about this, it really allows you to get started and it just takes you time to get your images ready to go but you have to have some key tenets to understand how these technologies actually work and can develop for us.
 When we look at that, it starts with just some basic terms that we have and lucky for us some of the terms that we have around the environment are around Windows Sever so hopefully you're familiar with Active Directory, the key directory for all user IDs and our groups.